-Removing unknown stains on clothes without harming the fabric requires a bit of guesswork, a gentle touch, and the right stain treatment.
+Removing unknown stains on clothes without harming the fabric requires a gentle touch and the right stain treatment.

 First, be patient.
-Zapping a drip, drop, or splat without zapping the fabric itself requires a gentle touch and the patience to repeat a treatment until you get a tough stain out.
+Zapping a drip, drop, or splat without zapping the fabric itself requires a gentle touch and the patience to repeat a treatment until you get that unknown stain out.

-If you don't know what the stain is, rinse or soak in cold water before treating.
+When you don't know what the stain is, rinse or soak it in cold water before treating.
 Get into the habit of checking wet clothes for stains before tossing them in the dryer, as this can permanently set the stain.

 Unfortunately, you're not always near a washing machine or stain stick when a clothing disaster strikes.
 Not to worry: These stain removal tips will work even on set in stains.